 I don’t recommend overclocking, and today Microsoft can prove it’s a bad idea.
 But overclocking has a long and colorful history.
 It’s less common than it used to be, perhaps.
 But it’s not completely extinct.

 Overclocking certainly got a lot easier in the 90s, but we’ll get to that in a while.

 Overclocking didn’t even start in the 80s.
 I’ve heard stories that in the 1970s, chip designer Chuck Peddle experimented with defective 6502 CPUs to see how fast they could run.
 Since the chips didn’t work work well enough to sell, he had nothing to lose.
 I can’t find it documented anywhere else but I understand he got some chips to run at 16 MHz for a while before they blew up.
 They were supposed to be 1 MHz chips.

-It was a common practice in the 1980s, especially with PC clones.
-Clone shops would put slower chips into faster motherboards, put a heat sink on them, and sell them cheaply.
-You could get a 12 MHz computer for the price of an 8 MHz one, until it broke.
+Some clone shops would put slower chips into faster motherboards, put a heat sink on them, and sell them cheaply.
+You could get a 10, 12, or 16 MHz computer for the price of a slower one, until it broke.
 Some shops explained they were doing this.
 Others just did it.

 At this point overclocking was still a bit of a secret.
 There were circles of people who knew how to do it.
+They’d share their knowledge, whether in person, on bulletin boards, or services like Compuserve, if you knew to ask.
 But if you didn’t know someone who’d done it, you had to notice that jumper on your motherboard and change it to see what happened.

 Overclocking goes mainstream

 Then along came the Internet.
 And along came a site called Tom’s Hardware Guide.
 With it, overclocking became a rite of passage.
 The history of overclocking didn’t start here, but this was when it came out of the underground.